XRPLF/xrpl-dev-portal/content/tutorial-rippleapi-beginners-guide.md

 See [Reliable Transaction Submission](tutorial-reliable-transaction-submission.html) for a more thorough explanation.

 # RippleAPI in Web Browsers #

 RippleAPI can also be used in a web browser if you compile a browser-compatible version and include [lodash](https://www.npmjs.com/package/lodash) as a dependency before the RippleAPI script.

 ## Build Instructions ##

-To use RippleAPI in a browser, you need to a browser-compatible version.
+To use RippleAPI in a browser, you need to build a browser-compatible version.
 The following process compiles RippleAPI into a single JavaScript file you can include in a webpage.

 #### 1. Download a copy of the RippleAPI git repository.